The History of Latex Generation

 3.Holiday Road (which was never released commercially)

-Florida's "Radio Baghdad" to Eastern Europe.
+The band then made their first international tour with Florida's "Radio Baghdad" to Eastern Europe.
 The band was featured in video documentary filmed during that tour as well, which was not available in the US.
 Some material recorded appeared in a short video clip on the "Boysrock" CD.

 Upon returning from the European tour, L8XG parted ways with Hugo Gasc (who remained a close friend and played an occasional show with them as a guitarist and participated in future recordings) due to his commitment to his own band Desperosity.
 L8XG began to audition new drummers and found a drummer named Jay who played their first Vans Warped Tour shows as well as a nationwide tour with the band Whatever?.
 However, the band did not have the same energy achieved with earlier drummers Hobbs & Hugo, so they parted ways with Jay (who is still a talented drummer).
 Ensuing auditions produced drummer Brian Alien.
 To make up for lost time, the band immediately began writing for a new record and went back to Tracks East in NJ to lay down what would be "Boysrock", their sophomore CD.